-An inspection of the Brady Canal Hydrologic Restoration Project (TE-28) was held on April 7, 2015 with clear skies and mild temperatures.
-In attendance for the inspection were Brian Babin, Laurie Rodrigue, and Todd Hubbell from CPRA, Quin Kinler from NRCS, Francis Fields with Apache Minerals, Inc. and Josh Soileau with ConocoPhillips.
-The inspection began at the intersection of Bayou Decade and Turtle Bayou at 9:30 a.m., progressed along the perimeter of the project area including the lake rim of Jug Lake, and concluded along Brady Canal near the Apache Camp around 11:30 a.m.
+An inspection of the Brady Canal Hydrologic Restoration Project (TE-28) was held on April 20, 2016 with cloudy skies and mild temperatures.
+In attendance for the inspection were Benjamin Hartman and Todd Hubbell from CPRA, Doug Baker and Quin Kinler from NRCS, Francis Fields with Apache Minerals, Inc. and Josh Soileau with ConocoPhillips.
+The inspection began at the intersection of Bayou Decade and Turtle Bayou at 9:15 a.m., progressed along the perimeter of the project area including the lake rim of Jug Lake, and concluded along Brady Canal near the Apache Camp around 11:30 a.m.